steele232/zouyu/README.md

 - I am working on linux and mac computers so far, so I don't know exactly how this will work on windows.

-## Contributing

-Feel free to help this project succeed by

-- Giving the Repo a Star on [Github](www.github.com/steele232/zouyu)!
-- Subscribe to notifications by "Watching" the Repo on [Github](www.github.com/steele232/zouyu)!
-- Consider helping with Translations if you speak Mandarin!
-- **Try using the tool!**
-- Give Feedback!
-(Find bugs, Report Issues, Consider possible Feature Requests etc)

 ### Translation Quality Confidence Levels

 Here is a table of the Confidence levels of Translations between ZouYu keywords and original GoLang keywords: